Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 In order to implement a breaking change, the following steps should be followed:

 - Deprecate the existing policy following our [deprecation guidance](./ALZ-Policies#preview-and-deprecated-policies).
-- Create the new policy definition with the breaking change, but append the policy filename and `Name` with the first octet of a new GUID.
+- Create the new policy definition with the breaking change, but append the policy filename and `Name` with the date the new policy is created formatted as `YYYYMMDD`.
-  - The easiest way to achieve this is to run `new-guid` in PowerShell and take the first octet of the GUID.
-  - Example: new Guid is `a02c24b6-ae14-4d84-a7b7-106ba79d7634`, so we take the first 8 characters, and add to the end of the policy name: `deny-subnet-nsg-a02c24b6`.
+  - Example: add date to the end of the policy name: `deny-subnet-nsg-20230701`.
 - Update initiatives and assignments to use the new policy definition.
 - Update the [ALZ Deprecated Services](./wiki/ALZ-Deprecated-Services) with the policy deprecation, replacement policy and justification.